Monday, June 22nd/Day of departure:

 My 10:30 AV Eurostar train was on time.
 These trains are so easy to board now because there are signs pointing to each carrozza or train car location along the way.
 When getting on the train, a nice woman helped me with one of my bags.
 I really am amazed with all of the help I have been offered so far.

-I have a nice seat in first class (a little more money but not as crowded and plenty of room for luggage witout having to lift anything overhead).
-We are traveling through the beautiful Tuscan countryside as I ‘peck’.
-Once I have wireless access, I am able to cut and paste my draft email entry right into a new entry page on my blog right from my iPod Touch.
+I have a nice seat in first class (a little more money but not as crowded and plenty of room for luggage without having to lift anything overhead).
+We are traveling through the beautiful Tuscan countryside as I ‘peck’ on my iPot Touch.
+Once I have wireless access, I am able to cut and paste my draft email entry right into a new entry page on my blog.

 **I am now in Florence at my wonderful B&B spell checking and editing my post.
 I am thrilled to be here but also crashing from the jetlag.
 I quit spell checking about half way down.
 I apologize for any glaring errors.
 I have not decided yet if it is easier to write the entry using my iPod Touch or if it is easier to type the entry using the Italian keyboard.
 I know it will all come back to my eventually, but right now it is pretty much a tie.
 I will need computer access though and not just wireless using my iPod Touch to write any entry that is longer than a few sentences because I can’t seem to scroll up or down in the little box where I paste my entry in the blog template.